storizzi/quora-backup/README.md

 ### Running the Script

-You can run the script using command line parameters without changing any environment variables.
+You can run the script using command line parameters without setting anything else up.
 For example:

 ```sh
 quorabak "<Quora Username>"
 ```
-where <Quora Username> is typically your name - e.g. 'Ursula Userton'
+where `<Quora Username>` is typically your name - e.g. 'Ursula Userton'

-Running the command will create a directory (e.g. 'Ursula-Userton') and inside this, generate a file `answers.json` which contains a list of the answers with their original URLs together which content files have been written out, and further sub-directories 'raw-html' for the unfiltered answer HTML, 'html' for cleaned-up html, and markdown in the 'md' directory (which is generated from the cleaned-up html).
+Running the command will create a directory (e.g. 'Ursula-Userton') and inside this, generate a file `answers.json` which contains a list of the answers with their original URLs together with which content files have been written out.
+It also creates further sub-directories 'raw-html' for the unfiltered answer HTML, 'html' for cleaned-up html, and markdown in the 'md' directory (which is generated from the cleaned-up html).

 To remove the content directories and JSON file: